jonnonz1/nz-statute-book/acts/public/2025/building-and-construction-small-stand-alone-dwellings-amendment-act-2025.md

 This Act is the Building and Construction (Small Stand-alone Dwellings) Amendment Act 2025.

 ### 2 Commencement
-(1) This Act comes into force on a date set by Order in Council.
+(1) This Act comes into force on a date set by Order in Council.The following table is small in size and has 3 columns that are grouped under the heading Provisions commenced by Order in Council.Provisions commenced by Order in CouncilProvisionsCommencement dateOrder in CouncilSections 5 to 13; section 14(1) and (3); sections 15 to 24; sections 26 to 38; section 41; section 42; and sections 47 to 6215 January 2026Clause 2 of the Building and Construction (Small Stand-alone Dwellings) Amendment Act 2025 Commencement Order 2025This note is not part of the Act.
-(2) However, sections 4, 14(2), 25, 40, 43, 44, and 45 come into force on the day after Royal assent.
+(2) However, sections 4, 14(2), 25, 40, 43, 44, and 45 come into force on 25 October 2025.
-(3) Any part of the Act that has not come into force 2 years after Royal assent comes into force then.
+(3) Any part of the Act that has not come into force before 24 October 2027 comes into force then.
 (4) An Order in Council made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 1 — Amendments to Building Act 2004